Supply of prohibited drugs

 [Where the Crown alleges that the accused supplied different drugs

-It is not necessary to prove [the accused] supplied the same prohibited drug on each occasion.
-Provided you are satisfied [he/she] supplied a prohibited drug, it does not matter what type of prohibited drug it was.]
+It is not necessary to prove the accused supplied the same prohibited drug on each occasion.
+Provided you are satisfied they supplied a prohibited drug, it does not matter what type of prohibited drug it was.]

 [Where the Crown relies on more than three occasions

 The Crown is therefore relying upon more than three occasions.
-It is necessary for the Crown to prove beyond reasonable doubt that [the accused] supplied a prohibited drug on at least three occasions.
-Before you can return a verdict of guilty you must be satisfied that at least three of them have been proved and you must be unanimous about this.
-In other words, you must all be satisfied as to the same three occasions.]
+It is necessary for the Crown to prove beyond reasonable doubt that the accused supplied a prohibited drug on at least three occasions.
+Before you can return a verdict of guilty you must be satisfied of at least the same three occasions.]

 The occasions all occurred within a period of 30 consecutive days